Persecution of Christians in the Roman Empire: Decius

 The first empire-wide, officially sanctioned, persecution of Christians took place during the reign of Decius in the third century.
 Provincial governors had a great deal of personal discretion in their jurisdictions and could choose themselves how to deal with local incidents of persecution and mob violence against Christians.

-In 250 AD, an empire-wide persecution took place as an indirect consequence of an edict by the emperor Decius.
+In AD 250, an empire-wide persecution took place as an indirect consequence of an edict by the emperor Decius.
 This edict was in force for eighteen months, during which time some Christians were killed while others apostatised to escape execution.
 W.H.C.
 Frend estimates that 3,000–3,500 Christians were killed in the persecution.

 In 250 the emperor Decius issued an edict, the text of which has been lost, requiring everyone in the Empire (except Jews, who were exempted) to perform a sacrifice to the gods in the presence of a Roman magistrate and obtain a signed and witnessed certificate, called a libellus, to this effect.
 The decree was part of Decius' drive to restore traditional Roman values and there is no evidence that Christians were specifically being targeted.
 A number of these certificates still exist and one discovered in Egypt (text of papyrus in illustration) reads:

 To those in charge of the sacrifices of the village Theadelphia, from Aurelia Bellias, daughter of Peteres, and her daughter Kapinis.
 We have always been constant in sacrificing to the gods, and now too, in your presence, in accordance with the regulations, I have poured libations and sacrificed and tasted the offerings, and I ask you to certify this for us below.
 May you continue to prosper.
 (Second person's handwriting) We, Aurelius Serenus and Aurelius Hermas, saw you sacrificing.
 (Third person's handwriting) I, Hermas, certify.
 The first year of the Emperor Caesar Gaius Messias Quintus Traianus Decius Pius Felix Augustus, Pauni 27.